-However, for time series data, TINs, and ungeorectified gridded data (that is, when dataCodingFormat is 1, 3, 7, or 8), the location of each point must be specified individually.
-This is accomplished by the data in Positioning Group, which gives the individual longitude (X) and latitude (Y) for each location.
-For time series data, the X and Y values are the positions of the stations; the number of stations is numberOfStations.
-For TINs and ungeorectified-gridded data, the X and Y values are the positions of each point in the grid; the number of grid points is numberOfNodes.

-NOTE: If dataCodingFormat is 2, the Positioning group is not present.

-The remaining groups each contain a title, a date-time value (attribute timePoint, except for dataCodingFormat = 8), and the water level array.
+The remaining groups each contain a title, a date-time value (attribute timePoint), and the water level array.
 The title can be used to identify each individual station with time-series data.
-For dataCodingFormat = 2 or 3, the date-time is for the entire grid.
+For dataCodingFormat = 2, the date-time is for the entire grid.
 The water level array is two dimensional, with a number of columns (numCOLS) and rows (numROWS).
-For a time series, the water level value will be for each time in the series.
 For a grid, the water value will be for each point in the grid.

-The format allows features encoding data stationwise (dataCodingFormat=8) to be encoded with either uniform or non-uniform time intervals.
+The format allows features to be encoded only with uniform time intervals.

-For non-uniform time intervals, each record has a date-time encoded in the water level array.

 For uniform time intervals, the time interval is encoded as an attribute of the Values group.
 In this case, the date-time of individual records is omitted from the water level array.

 The groups are numbered 1, 2, etc, up to the maximum number of groups, numGRP.
-For fixed station stationwise data (dataCodingFormat = 8), the number of groups is the number of stations.
-For regular and ungeorectified grids and TINs (dataCodingFormat = 2, 3, and 7), and for fixed station timewise data (dataCodingFormat = 1) the number of groups is the number of time records.
+For regular grids (dataCodingFormat = 2), the number of groups is the number of time records.